easyJet in talks to take on up to 25 planes from Air Berlin

-Oct 13 (Reuters) - EasyJet is in talks to take on up to 25 A320 aircraft that were operated by Germany’s insolvent Air Berlin at Berlin Tegel airport, the British budget airline said on Friday.
+(Reuters) - EasyJet (EZJ.L) is in talks to take on up to 25 A320 aircraft that were operated by Germany’s insolvent Air Berlin (AB1.DE) at Berlin Tegel airport, the British budget airline said on Friday.

 EasyJet said in September it had bid for parts of Air Berlin’s short haul business.